Special offer.

 WiFi

 Cloaked by woodland on the shores of Loch Broom, these cabins have sustainability built into them – quite literally.
-Crafted from timber milled from the very forest they sit within, every element of them is eco friendly with top-spec natural insulation and renewable heating.
-Striking black exteriors simultaneously stand out and melt into their epic surroundings, whilst muted neutrals and raw textures inside keep your focus on those bewitching views.
+Crafted from timber milled from the very forest they sit within, every element is eco friendly with top-spec natural insulation and renewable heating.
+Striking black exteriors simultaneously stand out and melt into the epic surroundings, whilst muted neutrals and raw textures inside keep your focus on those bewitching views.
 Take the yoga mats outside for sun salutations on the deck and you may spy red squirrels scampering past.

 A short trip along the road (7 mins’ drive) lies the quaint fishing village of Ullapool.
 A key stop on the North Coast 500 circuit, it’s famed for its arty shops and seafood eateries.
 Hire kayaks to explore the coastline — or take a wild sea dip if you’re feeling hardy.
 You can also day trip to Skye, Lewis, or Harris by ferry from the local port.
 But return to your cabin while it’s still light, to sit by your firepit and watch the sun sink down over the sea loch.
 Magical.